EvidenZ Trading Down 15.4% Over Last Week (BCDT)

-EvidenZ (CURRENCY:BCDT) traded up 10.2% against the US dollar during the 24 hour period ending at 11:00 AM Eastern on September 7th.
-EvidenZ has a total market capitalization of $5.80 million and $245,049.00 worth of EvidenZ was traded on exchanges in the last day.
-One EvidenZ coin can currently be bought for approximately $0.15 or 0.00000475 BTC on exchanges.
-Over the last week, EvidenZ has traded 15.4% lower against the US dollar.
+EvidenZ (CURRENCY:BCDT) traded 10.2% higher against the US dollar during the 24-hour period ending at 17:00 PM ET on September 10th.
+Over the last week, EvidenZ has traded down 15.4% against the US dollar.
+One EvidenZ coin can now be bought for approximately $0.15 or 0.00000475 BTC on exchanges.
+EvidenZ has a market capitalization of $5.80 million and $245,049.00 worth of EvidenZ was traded on exchanges in the last 24 hours.

 About EvidenZ